 ‘ChinaTown’ is a term used to describe communities of ethnically Chinese people in dense urban cores throughout North America.
-The East Asian skyscrapers and concrete architecture are influenced by the culture and aesthetics within these communities.
+East Asian pagodas emerge above concrete architecture to reflect a cultural blend between the East and the West.

 In the early 20th century, San Francisco was a rapidly developing city.
 As the financial district expanded, it began to encroach on the outskirts of Chinatown.
 City officials started to lobby for the destruction of the municipality.
 This campaign included racist rhetoric such as distorted images and comic strips to alienate Asian Americans.

 During this period, the plague had begun circulating through the United States.
 An outbreak in San Francisco was used to further discriminate against Asian Americans.
 Although the infection traced back to Australia, an infection in ChinaTown led to the entire region being cordoned off.
 Hate crimes against Asian people rose by 150% during this period.